MRS4NJ4Y/CSVTURESULT/README.md

 ### 2. Make sure you are logged in to the CSVTU website in the default browser.
 ### 3. Make sure you have downloaded the latest version.
 ### 4. Restart the program and check the login status.
+### 5. Make sure you have given the correct inputs into the program.
-### 5. If you are good and not seeing the result/admit card then it may be that they are not declared, please wait and try again later.
+### 6. If you are good and not seeing the result/admit card then it may be that they are not declared, please wait and try again later.

 ## 👤My Account For Support👤: